mapproxy/mapproxy/doc/configuration_examples.rst

 Lets assume we have two WMS sources where we have no control over the format of the feature info responses.

 One source only offers HTML feature information.
 The XSLT script extracts data from a table.
-We force the ``INFO_FORMAT`` to HTML, so that MapProxy will not query another format.
+We force the WMS ``INFO_FORMAT`` to HTML with the ``featureinfo_format`` option, so that MapProxy will not query another format.
+The XSLT script returns XML and not HTML.
+We configure this with the ``featureinfo_out_format`` option.

 ::